 Mary Whyte is a historian.

-Her watercolor paintings (mostly portraits) tell stories of Americans whose work and traditions are fading into the past, but not before she documents their existence in artworks that could strongly stand on their own even without the meanings behind them.
-The ideal composition, color, and balance are there without question, but so are the individuals–the subjects, if you will.
-Look at them and you’ll see culture; look closely and you may see yourself or someone you know.
+Her watercolor paintings (mostly portraits)tell stories of individual Americans, documenting the truth of their daily lives in artworks that could stand on their own–even without the meanings behind them.
+There is without question strength in the composition, color and balance, but there is also an individual–the subject, if you will.
+Look at a painting and you’ll see culture; look closely and you may see yourself or someone you know.

 Above: Artist Mary Whyte’s Labor of Love, from CBS News

-I recently asked Whyte, “when someone comes to you and wants to learn how to paint, what’s the first thing you tell him/her?”
+I recently asked Mary, “when someone comes to you and wants to learn how to paint, what’s the first thing you tell him/her?”
 She was kind enough to share some valuable tips.

 “When beginning artists come to me and tell me that they want to learn to paint, I tell them the very first thing they must do is learn how to draw.
 Drawing is absolutely essential to becoming a successful artist.
 (Agree with this?
 Tweet it!)
 So draw as much as you can, especially from life!
 Take a small sketchbook with you everywhere, and sketch everyday observations–your family, the dogs running at the park, the people in the waiting area at the dentist’s office, or the clutter on your kitchen table.
 Your sketchbook will become your daily journal, and bring you up the learning curve to becoming an artist faster than any other means.
 Drawing from life will hone your eye for proportion, perspective, composition, shape, line and value, and give you a greater understanding how form is described by light.”

 Great advice!
-Whyte added that she tells her students that they need three things to become accomplished artists:
+Mary added that she tells her students that they need three things to become accomplished artists:

 1. Something to say

 2. The ability to say it